 7. Drink cocktails with a view in Ateljee Bar

 I LOVE a sky bar in any city and Helsinki has an awesome one!
 Located in Hotel Torni you can take the lift up to their to top floor and enter Ateljee Bar which has a panoramic view of the whole of Helsinki.

 Serving up an epic wine list, craft beers and an interesting array of colourful cocktails, you can clink your glasses and say ‘Cheers’ or ‘Kippis’ (in the Finnish way) to the world at 70 metres below.
 Cocktails aren’t cheap at 15 Euro’s a pop but it’s the view you’re really paying for.

-I would definitely recommend getting here for sunset (which seems to lasts forrver) and watch the sky light on fire!
+I would definitely recommend getting here for sunset (which seems to lasts forever) and watch the skylight on fire!
 From here I could see the Baltic sea, Helsinki Cathedral, Upenski Cathedral and lot’s of buildings lighting up when the sun went down.

 They have an indoor bar and a heated terrace to sit on with blankets should you feel a chill in the air.